kilpkonn/msc-thesis/main.typ

 Solution collections (```hs SolColl```) are used to keep track of solutions for particular problem collection.
 A solution collection has a solution for each of the problems in a corresponding problem collection.

-The intuition for the tool is following:
+The intuition for the tool is the following:
-1. Given a problem we create set of possible subproblem collections out of which we need to solve _at least one_ as show in @agsy_transformation_branches.
+1. Given a problem, we create a set of possible subproblem collections out of which we need to solve _at least one_, as show in @agsy_transformation_branches.
-2. We attempt to solve _all_ the subproblem collections by recursively solving all the problems in collection
+2. We attempt to solve _all_ the subproblem collections by recursively solving all the problems in the collection
-3. If we manage to solve _all_ the problems in collection we use it as a possible solution, otherwise we discard it as a dead end.
+3. If we manage to solve _all_ the problems in collection, we use it as a possible solution, otherwise, we discard it as a dead end.

 The algorithm itself is based around depth first search (DFS) and consists of two subfunctions.
 Function ```hs search: Problem -> Maybe [Solution]``` is the main entry point that attempts to find a set of solutions for a problem.
-The function internally makes use of another function ```hs searchColl: PrbColl -> Maybe [SolColl]``` that attempts to find set of solution collections for a problem collection.
+The function internally makes use of another function ```hs searchColl: PrbColl -> Maybe [SolColl]``` that attempts to find a set of solution collections for a problem collection.
 The pseudocode for the `search` and `searchColl` functions can be seen in @agsy-snippet.

 We model Problem collections as a list of subproblems together with a _refinement_ that produces those problems.
 A refinement is a recipe to transform the problem into zero or more subproblems.
-For example, finding a pair ```hs (Bool, Int)``` can be refined to two subproblems of finding a term of type ```hs Bool``` and another of type ```hs Int``` and applying the tuple constructor ```hs (_,_)```.
+For example, finding a pair ```hs (Bool, Int)``` can be refined to two subproblems: finding a term of type ```hs Bool``` and another of type ```hs Int``` and applying the tuple constructor ```hs (_,_)```.
-In case we refine the problem without creating any new subproblems then we can call the problem solved.
+If we refine the problem without creating any new subproblems, then we can call the problem solved.
 Otherwise, all the subproblems need to be solved for the solution to hold.
-The refinement is stored so that on a successful solution we can construct the term solving the top-level problem from the solution collection.
+The refinement is stored so that, on a successful solution, we can construct the term solving the top-level problem from the solution collection.

 The `search` algorithm starts by refining the problem into new problem collections.
 Refining is done by tactics.
 Tactics are essentially just a way of organizing possible refinements.
 An example tactic that attempts to solve the problem by filling it with locals in scope can be seen in @agsy-example-tactic.

-In case refining does not create any new problem collections, base case is reached, and the problem is trivially solved (line 9 in @agsy-snippet).
+In case refining does not create any new problem collections, the base case is reached, and the problem is trivially solved (line 9 in @agsy-snippet).
 When there are new problem collections, we try to solve _any_ of them.
 In case we cannot solve any of the problem collections, then the problem is unsolvable, and we give up by returning ```hs Nothing``` (line 15).
 Otherwise, we return the solutions we found.

 We solve problem collections by using the `searchColl` function.
-Problem collections where we can't solve all the problems cannot be turned into solution collections as there is no way to build well-formed term with problems remaining in it.
+Problem collections where we can't solve all the problems cannot be turned into solution collections as there is no way to build a well-formed term with problems remaining in it.
 We only care about cases where we can fully solve the problem, so we discard them by returning ```hs Nothing```.
 On line 14 of @agsy-snippet we filter out unsuccessful solutions.

-For the successful solution collections we substitute the refinements we took into the problem to get back solution.
+For successful solution collections, we substitute the refinements we took into the problem to get back the solution.
-The solution is a well-formed term with no remaining subproblems which we can return to the callee.
+The solution is a well-formed term with no remaining subproblems, which we can return to the callee.

 #figure(
 sourcecode()[```hs